synshop/ShopIdentifyer/README.md

        NULL, NULL, NULL, NULL, NULL, NOW(), NOW()  );
    ```

-3. Set this user to have a secure password by logging in at http://localhost:8000 and then going to http://localhost:8000/admin/changepassword/test_stripe_id .
+3. Set this user to have a secure password by logging in with username `first_admin` and password `changeme` at http://localhost:8000 and then going to http://localhost:8000/admin/changepassword/test_stripe_id .
 You should see a change password screen:

    ![](change.password.png)